ethyca/fides/README.md

 ![Fidesops overview](docs/fidesops/docs/img/fidesops-overview-diagram.png "Fidesops overview")
 ## :rocket: Quick Start
-If you're looking for a more detailed introduction to Fidesops, we recommend following [our tutorial here](https://ethyca.github.io/fidesops/tutorial/).
+If you're looking for a more detailed introduction to fidesops, we recommend following [our tutorial here](https://ethyca.github.io/fidesops/tutorial/).

-Run the quickstart in your terminal to give Fidesops a test drive:
+Run the quickstart in your terminal to give fidesops a test drive:

 ```
 Install Docker: https://docs.docker.com/desktop/#download-and-install